afrankenthal/iDMAnalysis/analysis/README.md

 $ make install -j8
 ```

-This will install the libraries and the macroRun executable under macros/bin/, as well as needed ROOT dictionaries.
+This will install the libraries and the macroRun executable under bin/, as well as needed ROOT dictionaries.

 ## Running

-To run, invoke macroRun with the desired set of configs (assuming you're at the build dir from the previous step):
+To run, invoke macroRun with the desired set of configs from the bin/ dir:

 ```bash
 $ cd ../bin